 Need help with unintelligible documents?
 Undecipherable product labels?
 And how does one sort out all this trash?
 Like you, I’ve been expat’ing around and understand what a major move involves.

-Introducing you to 'everyday practical life’ in Antwerp area, with things like buying new but low price appliances, finding your supermarket, getting a feel for the lay-out of your new surroundings, using public transportation, discovering the closest park, knowing the best coffeehouse near you, buying bicycles for the children.
+Introducing you to 'everyday practical life’ in Antwerp area, with things like buying new but low price appliances, grocery shopping, getting a feel for the lay-out of your new surroundings, public & private transportation, forests & parks, knowing the best coffeehouse near you, buying bicycles for the family.

 Up for some easy takeaways?